Topological Spatial Graph Coarsening: Property of Spatial Graph Coarsening

 \section{Property of Spatial Graph Coarsening}

 We often want coarsening methods to be coherent and robust to certain modifications of the initial graph.
 In this work, we show that our topological spatial graph coarsening is equivariant with respect to certain group actions.
-In particular, as we are dealing with nodes embedded in euclidean space, the actions of interest are rotation, translation, reflection, and scaling.
-Let's start by defining the actions on the spatial graph. \begin{definition} Consider a spatial graph $G=(V, E, X)$ with coordinated in $X\in \mathbb{R}^{p\times n}$, $|V|=n$, and the similarity group $Sim(p)$.
-We can define a set of equivalent graphs $[G]=\{\psi(G,(R,A,k))=(V,E,kRX+A), (R,A,k)\in Sim(p)\}$ by applying the group action via $\psi: \mathcal{G}\times Sim(p) \rightarrow \mathcal{G}$, where $R\in O^p(\mathbb{R})$ is an orthogonal matrix, $A\in \mathbb{R}^p$ is a vector translating the graph, and $k>0$ is a strictly positive constant value scaling the graph coordinates. \end{definition} In the paper, we focus on graphs with nodes embedded in $p=2,3$ but the results holds in higher dimension.
+In particular, as we are dealing with nodes embedded in Euclidean space, the actions of interest are rotation, translation, reflection, and scaling.
+Let's start by defining how these groups act on the spatial graph. \begin{definition} Consider a spatial graph $G=(V, E, X)$ with coordinated in $X\in \mathbb{R}^{p\times n}$, $|V|=n$, and the similarity group $Sim(p)$.
+We can define a set of equivalent graphs $[G]=\{\psi(G,(R,A,k))=(V,E,kRX+A), (R,A,k)\in Sim(p)\}$ by applying the group action via $\psi: \mathcal{G}\times Sim(p) \rightarrow \mathcal{G}$, where $R\in O^p(\mathbb{R})$ is an orthogonal matrix, $A\in \mathbb{R}^p$ is a vector translating the graph, and $k>0$ is a strictly positive constant value scaling the graph. \end{definition} In the paper, we focus on graphs with nodes embedded in $\R^p$ with $p=2,3$ but the results hold in higher dimension.
 The symmetric group $Sym(p)$ is one of the common group studied in shape and image analysis.
 Its elements $(R,A,k)$ can rotate, scale, and translate the original object.
 In the case of spatial graphs, the equivalence class of the original graph $G$ contains all the graphs that share the same set of nodes $V$, the same connectivity structure $E$, and a similarity transformation of the spatial coordinated of the nodes in $\mathbb{R}^p$ (i.e. a set of rotated, scaled, and translated coordinates).
+The objective of this section is to study the properties of the spatial graph coarsening procedure.
+While the writing might seems a bit cumbersome, the idea behind are simple and represented in an illustration in Figure \ref{fig:properties_illustration}.
+We want to show how the procedure is retrieving the same graph yet rotated, translated and scaled when an element of the symmetric group is applied to the original spatial graph.
+To do so, we proceed step by step.
+Firstly, we look at the spatial graph coarsening and we prove the parameter equivariance property (Section \ref{sec:par_equiv}).
+Secondly, we look at the topological spatial graph coarsening.
+To prove its invariance under the group action, we need to look at how the action effect the scoring function (Section \ref{sec:action_scoring}).
+Finally, we prove the main result of this section, Proposition~\ref{prop:equivariance_final}, that shows the equivariance of our topological spatial coarsening procedure under the symmetric group action (Section \ref{sec:optimal_coarsening_prop}).